-What can I do with my composted horse manure?
+What to do with your composted horse manure!

 Various stages of composting goodness.

-Some communities have compose sharing programs.
+- Some communities have compost-sharing programs.
 Local farmers and residents can share their compost between neighbors.
 The group in my area will even specify what type of animal created the manure, just in case your flowers prefer pig compost over horse compost.
 Check around your local feed stores and co-ops for details on a group in your area.

-You can also place ads to sell/give away your horse compost.
+- You can also place ads to sell/give away your horse compost.
 There are some gardeners that will never use horse manure because of the myth that dewormers will poison their plants.
 Not true.
 Or they think the worm eggs in manure will poison their plants.
 Also not true.
-The compost process, when done well, generates so much heat the any eggs are destroyed.
+The composting process, when done well, generates so much heat any eggs are destroyed.
 Five days or so at 140 degrees F will kill all eggs.
 Dewormers are broken down in a few weeks.

 No raw manure spreading!
 Only compost.

-Perhaps your barn needs a veggie garden?
+- Perhaps your barn needs a veggie garden?
 Or flower beds around the barn?
 Just use the compost.
-Tilling it into he soil makes for a wonderful spot to grow amazing veggies.
+Tilling compost into the soil makes for a wonderful spot to grow amazing veggies.
 Carrots anyone?

 For more on the composting process, read this riveting article about how to start your own horse manure compost piles.
 Riveting!